The Burau representations of loop braid groups: Introduction

-\begin{rmk} The Burau representations of the classical braid groups $\B_n$ form the first of an infinite family of \emph{Lawrence-Bigelow} representations \cite{Lawrence1,BigelowHomrep}, and the Burau representations of the loop braid groups $\LB_n$ (extended loop braid groups $\LB'_n$) may be extended, in more than one way, to an analogous infinite family of representations; see \cite{PalmerSoulie2019}.
-Explicit bases and matrices for these representations will be the subject of forthcoming work. \end{rmk}
+\begin{rmk} The Burau representations of the classical braid groups $\B_n$ form the first of an infinite family of \emph{Lawrence-Bigelow} representations \cite{Lawrence1,BigelowHomrep}, and the Burau representations of the loop braid groups $\LB_n$ (or extended loop braid groups $\LB'_n$) may be extended, in more than one way, to an analogous infinite family of representations; see \cite{PalmerSoulie2019}.
+Explicit bases for some of these representations are computed in \cite[\S 3]{palmersoulie} and further investigation of these families of representations of $\LB_n$ and of $\LB'_n$ will be the subject of forthcoming work.

+These representations are particularly interesting as the representation theory of the loop braid groups is in the early stages: so far, few other results are known on extensions of representations of the braid groups to loop braid groups and some of their particular subgroups; see K\'{a}d\'{a}r, Martin, Rowell and Wang \cite{MartinRowell2} and Bellingeri and the second author \cite{Bellingerisoulie}.
+Furthermore, Damiani, Martin and Rowell \cite{damianimartinrowell} have recently studied a finite dimensional quotient $\mathbf{LH}_{n}$ of the group algebra of $\LB_{n}$, mimicking the braid group/Iwahori-Hecke algebra paradigm.
+In particular, the unreduced Burau representation of $\LB_{n}$ (Theorem \ref{thm:non-extended}) factors through this quotient algebra $\mathbf{LH}_{n}$; see \cite[\S 3.2]{damianimartinrowell}. \end{rmk}

+\paragraph*{Acknowledgements.} The authors would like to thank Paolo Bellingeri for his comments on the first version of this paper, in particular for drawing to their attention the reference \cite{BellingeriBodin}.